 PPG Glyptex Interior Alkyd

 PPG Glyptex Interior Alkyd enamel paint offers extremely durable performance with a porcelain-like finish.
-It covers well on a wide variety of primed surfaces including wood, metal, plaster, concrete and masonry.
+It covers well on a variety of primed surfaces including wood, metal, plaster, concrete and masonry, making it the perfect coating for a kitchen cabinet refinishing project.
 Available sheens include satin, semi-gloss and gloss.
-Refinish your kitchen cabinets and unlock their beauty.

 Pratt & Lambert Aquanamel Waterborne Alkyd Enamel